 "Health and Resilience Benefits of Improving the Energy Efficiency of Affordable Multifamily Housing"

-This project, supported by a planning grant awarded by The JPB Foundation, will be used to develop research designs to assess the health impacts and resilience benefits—both building systems and social resilience—of improving the energy-efficiency of affordable multifamily (MF) housing.
+We have wrapped up the planning phases of this project, and are full speed ahead with Phase II.
+Through Phase I we developed research designs to assess the health impacts and resilience benefits—both building systems and social resilience—of improving the energy-efficiency of affordable multifamily (MF) housing.
 The study began with assembling stakeholder workshops in these three sectors in order to solicit inputs to numerous questions related to the research designs.